Cgironalas/qmk_firmware/keyboards/cgironalas/4x5_macropad/readme.md

     make cgironalas/4x5_macropad:default

 Bootmagic is enabled.
-Press the key at (0,0) while plugging the keyboard in to jump to bootloader.
-This is `numlock` in the default keymap.
+Press the key at (0,0) (top left corner) while plugging the macropad in to jump to bootloader.
+This is `Numlock` in the default keymap.

 * Keyboard Maintainer: [Cgironalas](https://github.com/Cgironalas)